Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/hai/text-assist.md

 <img src="/_books/servicemanager-user-guide/images/hai_snippet.png" alt="Snippet Tip"></img>
 <img src="/_books/servicemanager-user-guide/images/hai_snippet_2.png" alt="Snippet REsponse"></img>

-2. Highlighting text to use as a prompt - If you have a large body of text and wanted to add something using a prompt you can type the prompt out and highlight the text, once generated the response will overwrite the higlited text instead of being appended to the end.
-The full body of text not hightlighted when using Ask HAi prompt is sent as additional context to enrich the response.
+2. Highlighting text to use as a prompt - If you have a large body of text and want to add something using a prompt you can type the prompt out and highlight the text, once generated the response will overwrite the highlighted text instead of being appended to the end.
+The full body of text not highlighted when using the Ask HAi prompt is sent as additional context to enrich the response.

 <img src="/_books/servicemanager-user-guide/images/hai_context.png" alt="Context Tip"></img>